Hosting a party

 The information you provide on the party registration form will be kept in strict confidence and used only by police in the event police need to respond to an incident at your party.

-This party has been registered with WA Police' poster
+This party has been registered with the WA Police Force poster

-You can put the 'This party has been registered with WA Police' ( 261 kb) poster on display at the entrance to your party, to inform invited guests and potential gate crashers that your party is registered with the WA Police.
+You can put the 'This party has been registered with the WA Police Force' ( 261 kb) poster on display at the entrance to your party, to inform invited guests and potential gate crashers that your party is registered with the WA Police Force.
 (Note: the poster is A3 size but can be printed to fit on A4 paper)

 Contacting police: For police assistance in the event of trouble call 131444 or in an emergency call 000.Out-of-control gatherings frequently asked questions